6 The Poisoning

 6.4 The Great Oxidation Event

 The consequences took time to arrive.
-Cyanobacteria probably evolved oxygenic photosynthesis somewhere between 2.7 and 3.0 billion years ago – the exact date is debated, and the geological evidence is maddeningly ambiguous.9 But for hundreds of millions of years after the invention, free oxygen did not accumulate in the atmosphere.
+Cyanobacteria probably evolved oxygenic photosynthesis somewhere between 2.7 and 3.0 billion years ago – the exact date is debated, and the geological evidence remains ambiguous.9 But for hundreds of millions of years after the invention, free oxygen did not accumulate in the atmosphere.
 It was consumed as fast as it was produced, mopped up by a planet full of reduced minerals and dissolved iron that reacted with oxygen instantly.10

 Think of it as a bathtub with the drain open.
 The faucet is running – cyanobacteria are producing oxygen – but the drain is bigger.
 Reduced iron in the oceans, sulfide in volcanic gases, reduced minerals on land: all of these were oxygen sinks, chemical sponges that soaked up every molecule of O\(_2\) before it could accumulate.